grow-graphics/gd/src/content/docs/guide/Core Concepts/memory.md

 a memory safety issue, this means either `graphics.gd` or the engine is at fault, please [open an issue](https://github.com/quaadgras/graphics.gd/issues/new/choose).

 ### Globals
-If you initalise an object as a global, the underlying reference will not be invalidated until shutdown.
+If you initialise an object as a global, the underlying reference will not be invalidated until shutdown.
 These objects are only valid after:

   * `startup.LoadingScene` is called, or